syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 # Getting Started with Blazor Predefined Dialogs Component

-This section briefly explains how to include Blazor Predefined Dialogs component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains how to include the Blazor Predefined Dialogs component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

 ## Prerequisites